The Triune Brain: 3 Science-Based Strategies to Overcome Challenges and Thrive

 These are just some everyday examples of how you can easily change the context from a negative, stress-evoking one to a more positive, motivational one.

 Doing so will help you to control your midbrain emotions and allow your more rational, higher centres of the brain to take charge.
-This is how you reclaim your sense of self-determination and self-guidance.
+This is how you reduce interference so you can reclaim your sense of self-determination and self-guidance.

 Strategy #3: Focused Certainty